slideflow/slideflow/docs-source/source/slideflow_studio.rst

     mosaic = sf.Mosaic(...)
     mosaic.view()

-Alternatively, a mosaic map can be saved to disk with :meth:`slideflow.Mosaic.export`, and then loaded into Workbench with File -> Load Mosaic.
+Alternatively, a mosaic map can be saved to disk with :meth:`slideflow.Mosaic.export`, and then loaded into Studio with File -> Load Mosaic.

 .. image:: workbench_mosaic_small.png